 Professors serve as role models for doctoral candidates and postdoctoral researchers, and University of Freiburg professors are among the leading representatives of their fields worldwide.
 We therefore follow a forward-looking, internationally oriented appointment policy that fully complies with gender and diversity standards.
 On account of their status as role models, our professors bear great responsibility for aspiring academics in the qualification phase.
 The main ways the University of Freiburg supports their career development is by offering them continuing education programs to develop their academic leadership skills and helping them to apply for third-party research funding.

-- Information on Professorial Appointment Procedures [de]
+- Information on Professorial Appointment Procedures [de, internal]

 - List of Ongoing Appointment Procedures by Faculty [de]